canonical-web-and-design/practices/project-structure/general-structure.md

 ---
 layout: base
+title: The basic structure of our projects
 ---

-# The basic structure of our projects

 Each of our projects follow a similar overall structure, intending to follow [our philosophy for projects](project-philosophy):